Gloucestershire Health and Care Trust cares for two Covid-19 patients in hospital | theforestreview.co.uk

 Gloucestershire Health and Care Trust was caring for two coronavirus patients in hospital as of Tuesday, figures show.

-The number of beds at Gloucestershire Health and Care NHS Foundation Trust occupied by people who tested positive for Covid-19 decreased by 93% in the last four weeks – 28 days ago, there were 30.
+The number of beds at Gloucestershire Health and Care NHS Foundation Trust occupied by people who tested positive for Covid-19 decreased in the last four weeks – 28 days ago, there were 22.

-The figures also show that no new Covid patients were admitted to hospital in Gloucestershire Health and Care NHS Foundation Trust in the week to October 31.
-This was down from two in the previous seven days.
+The figures also show that three new Covid patients were admitted to hospital in Gloucestershire Health and Care NHS Foundation Trust in the week to November 7.